 Interview with Tierra Burrell of Tierra Goes Green

 Tierra Burrell is a true super SHEro: a lifestyle consultant, holistic practitioner, healer, teacher, speaker, brand ambassador, doula and entrepreneur.
-Using her expertise with natural products and wellness, she co-formulated our newest product, the Soothing Body Balm.
 We recently spoke with her to chat with her about her inspiration for sharing her journey and more.
 Keep reading below to find that out PLUS her favorite beauty food and most important self-care ritual:

 As the founder of Tierra Goes Green, you share your plant-based and holistic lifestyle with the world.
 Can you tell us a little bit about your decision to go plant-based, what initially inspired it and what keeps you motivated?